Here's the exact time you can see the Red Arrows in Portsmouth next week

-Red Arrows will be flying over Portsmouth twice next week - here's when you can see them
+Red Arrows will be flying over Portsmouth next week - here's when you can see them

-The RAF’s display team will be visible over the city on Wednesday and Thursday.
+The RAF’s display team will be visible over the city on Wednesday.

-SkyScanWorld reports that there is a notice to airmen (NOTAM) in place from October 20 to October 21.
+SkyScanWorld reported there is a notice to airmen (NOTAM) in place from October 20 to October 21.

 It will be the Red Arrows first visit to Portsmouth since wowing the crowds during the D-Day 75 celebrations in 2019.